hermannhueck/implementing-io-monad/README.md

 # Implementing the IO Monad

-In this repo I provide my own implementation of the IO Monad and a presentation on this topic.
+In this repo I provide my own implementation of the IO Monad (supporting some of the cats-effect type classes) and a presentation on this topic.

 <br/>